buuug7/notes/road-map/frontend/css/css-basic.md

 }
 ```

-### CSS padding
+---

-To give space to your inner content
+## CSS padding

-The **padding** is the space between an element's border and its content.
+To give space to your inner content, The **padding** is the space between an element's border and its content.

 ```css
 blockquote {